 While some sellers may be willing to cover closing costs, be prepared to provide earnest money to secure your offer.
-And if a hefty down payment is required because you’re taking out a jumbo loan or don’t qualify for the FHA or VA loan program.
-If that’s the case, now’s the time to make a plan to get you to the finish line before closing.
+And you may need a large down payment if you’re taking out a jumbo loan, or don’t qualify for the FHA or VA loan program.
+If that’s the case, now’s the time to figure out a plan for it.

 If the seller is not paying closing costs, expect to pay between 2% and 5% of the sales price.
 And if a hefty down payment isn’t required, it’s not a bad idea to bring money to the table.
 Doing so allows you to reduce the Loan-to-Value, which positions you as less risky to the lender.

 You may also be able to avoid private mortgage insurance (PMI), which is required until you reach 20 percent in equity and possibly qualify for a reduced interest rate.

 How to Find the Perfect Home

 Go Home Shopping

-It’s possible to find a slew of listings within your price range on the web with minimal effort, but real estate agents have access to a system that could expand your reach.
+It’s possible to find a slew of listings within your price range on the web with minimal effort.
+However, real estate agents have access to a system that could expand your reach.
 Even better, they could be integral in helping you choose a home that’s a good buy and negotiating the final purchase price.

 And the seller’s agent pays their commission, so no need to worry about forking over extra cash.
 Just be sure to hire a real estate professional that is seasoned and reputable.